 Hello World!
-Happy 2018th Palm Sunday (March 25th) and Easter, Sunday (April 1st).
-May your days be filled with love, happiness and blessings.
+Happy 2019th Palm Sunday and Easter, Sunday and "chag Pesach sameach" Happy Passover .
+May your days today and always be filled with love, happiness and blessings.

 “Do not abandon yourselves to despair.
 We are the Easter people and hallelujah is our song."

 ~~ Pope John Paul II sometimes called Blessed John Paul or John Paul the Great, born Karol Józef Wojtyła (Polish: [ˈkarɔl ˈjuzɛf vɔjˈtɨwa]; 18 May 1920 – 2 April 2005), was Pope from 16 October 1978 to his death in 2005.
 He was the second longest-serving pope in history and, as a Pole, the first non-Italian since Pope Adrian VI, who died in 1523.